Depression Counseling in Philadelphia is Now Available

 Philadelphia Depression Counseling

-Many people don’t realize how treatable clinical depression is--it is very treatable!
-Decades of clinical studies (as well as out firsthand experience) has found that therapy helps clients recovery from the mildest to the most severe depression, often very quickly.
+Many people don’t realize that clinical depression is one of the most treatable illnesses in the world.
+Decades of clinical studies (as well as firsthand experience) have found that therapy helps clients recovery from the mildest to the most severe cases of depression, and it often works very quickly.

-The questions below cannot confirm whether or not you are depressed.
-However, if you answer “yes” to more than three, there's a good chance that you might be experiencing clinical depression:
+The questions below cannot confirm whether or not you are depressed, but if you answer “yes” to more than three, there's a good chance that you might be experiencing clinical depression:

 - Are you bothered by things that didn't used to bother you?